 The first leg was played at the Estádio do Dragão and within 14 minutes, Manchester United had taken the lead through Quinton Fortune.
 José Mourinho’s side responded brilliantly, equalising through Benni McCarthy just 15 minutes later.
 Porto continued to pile on the pressure, knowing United’s away goal and the second leg being at Old Trafford gave the English side a huge advantage.
-Alinichev and Nuno Valente repeatedly targeted United’s left-hand side – consisting of Quinton Fortune and Ryan Giggs.
-Porto’s insistence on playing down the left flank paid dividends when in the 78th minute, Valente swung a cross into the box where it was met by a leaping McCarthy who rifled home a header for his second goal of the game.
+Alinichev and Nuno Valente repeatedly targeted United’s right-hand side, Porto’s insistence on playing down the left flank paid dividends when in the 78th minute, Valente swung a cross into the box where it was met by a leaping McCarthy who rifled home a header for his second goal of the game.
 Things went even further in Porto’s favour when United midfielder Roy Keane was sent off 3 minutes from time for a malicious stamp on Vitor Baía.

 The final whistle went to a raucous cheer from the Porto faithful, it was a magnificent victory but Mourinho knew the most significant test was still to come.